deployEMDS/technical-documentation/tests/data_product_publication/publication/data_product_offering_submittal/test_2_2_1_3/result_edc_vc.md

 ### Results
 #### Data products offerings [[link to Postman tests](https://www.postman.com/i2cat-dev/workspace/deployemds/folder/36812968-9ce34b1f-3a11-4a19-b73c-46c332e5e165?action=share&source=copy-link&creator=36812968&ctx=documentation)]

-The data producer can see all the artifacts loaded into the connector via API.
+The data producer can see all the data products loaded into the connector via API.
 GUI is not available.

 Functional Suitability Quality Metric Score: 2